istefka/istefka/README.md

 ---

+### 🔥 I'm currently working on...
+- **Thrilldash**:  is an innovative event listing app designed to be the go-to platform for discovering all events in Amsterdam.
+By aggregating every local event into one seamless interface, Thrilldash offers a comprehensive and curated experience for users.
+The app thrives on its community-driven ethos, with dedicated moderators who handpick and verify each event to ensure quality and authenticity.
+From concerts and festivals to intimate workshops and cultural gatherings, Thrilldash connects Amsterdam's residents and visitors to the city's vibrant event scene like never before.

+---

 ### 🛠️ Skills & Expertise
 - **Web Development**: ReactJS, TypeScript, Hubl, Python, HTML, CSS, JavaScript
 - **Creative Tools**: Adobe Creative Suite, Figma, Sketch, Framer, CapCut